redlibrarian/redlibrarian.github.io/_posts/2019-06-23-marxism-and-critical-realism.markdown

 >production of knowledge by means of knowledge'... and on the other, the
 >things to which they, sometimes tentatively, and always fallibly, reach
 >out.
 For Bhaskar, critical realism is not some high-flown philosophical
->conoction, but a down-to-earth reflection of what scientists actually
+>concoction, but a down-to-earth reflection of what scientists actually
 >do and think.
 (129).

 Returning to the blog post mentioned above, it is interesting to